-See Related: Belgium Flag vs Germany Flag: What’s The Difference?
+See Related: Belgium Flag vs. Germany Flag

-Antwerp is a large city in Belgium that offers tourists plenty of activities and attractions to enjoy.
-The city is home to numerous art museums, historic cathedrals, and a busy port.
+Antwerp is a large city in Belgium that offers tourists plenty of activities and attractions.
+The city has numerous art museums, historic cathedrals, and a busy port.
 Antwerp’s nightlife scene is also lively, with many bars and clubs to choose from right in the heart of the city center.

-If you’re looking to try some of the local seafood, Antwerp is a great place to do so.
+If you’re looking to try some local seafood, Antwerp is a great place to do so.
 The city also has a number of parks and green spaces, making it a great place to relax and take in the sights.

 Liege is one of the best places to visit in Belgium if you’re interested in the country’s history.
 The city is home to a number of well-preserved medieval landmarks, including the Prince-Bishops’ Palace and the Saint Liege Cathedral.

-If you’re looking for something to do outside of the city, Liege is also a great base for exploring the Ardennes Forest, a site famous for the battles that raged here during both World Wars.
+If you’re looking for something to do outside the city, Liege is also a great base for exploring the Ardennes Forest, a site famous for the battles that raged here during both World Wars.

 Mons still echoes with memories of World War I. it’s famously home to St. Symphorien cemetery – a joint German and Commonwealth war grave site that contains the graves of the two Commonwealth soldiers believed to be the first and the last Commonwealth soldiers to be killed during the First World War.

-Today, Mons is a charming city with plenty of cafes and shops to explore.
+Mons is a charming city with plenty of cafes and shops to explore.
 The central square, Grand Place, is particularly worth a visit.
 Mons has many interesting museums, including the Mons Memorial Museum, which covers the history of Mons from pre-Roman times until today.

 There are also several art galleries and an annual Jazz Festival.
 Mons is a convenient base for exploring the nearby cities of Brussels and Bruges.
 By train, Mons is less than an hour from Brussels and about two hours from Bruges.

-See Related: Best Day Trips from Brussels, Belgium
+See Related: Day Trips from Brussels, Belgium

 Namur is the capital city of Belgium’s Walloon region, and it’s an excellent place for travelers interested in history and culture.
 The city is home to a number of well-preserved medieval landmarks, including the Citadelle de Namur and the Saint Aubin Cathedral.

-See Related: Most Famous Historical Landmarks in the Netherlands
+See Related: Most Famous Historic Landmarks in the Netherlands

 Dinant is a small city located in the southern part of Belgium.
 It’s best known for its picturesque setting, with the Meuse River running through the center of town.

 Dinant is a touristy delight in Namur province, Belgium.
 It also offers fantastic views and is a must-visit destination in Belgium.
-The city hosts famous natural caves and caverns from European countries, including Caves of Han and Grotto of Dinant, as well as Belgium’s best nature park.
+The city hosts famous natural caves and caverns from European countries, including the Caves of Han and Grotto of Dinant, as well as Belgium’s best nature park.
 Dinant is a must-see spot in Brussels – 65 kilometers away.

 If you’re interested in battlefield history, Waterloo is a must-see destination.
 Waterloo is best known as the site of the Battle of Waterloo, which took place in 1815.
-Today, Waterloo is a small city with a number of well-preserved historic landmarks, including the Hougoumont Farmhouse and the Lion’s Mound monument.
+Today, Waterloo is a small city with a number of well-preserved historic landmarks, including the Hougoumont Farmhouse and the Lion’s Mound Monument.

 The former is where men of the British Brigade of Guards and King’s German Legion fought off waves of French attacks for hours.
-The latter is an imposing memorial erected in the center of the battlefield (to which the Duke of Wellington purportedly commented “They have altered my field of battle!”).
+The latter is an imposing memorial erected in the center of the battlefield (to which the Duke of Wellington purportedly commented, “They have altered my field of battle!”).

-The Battle of Waterloo was a key turning point in European history where the Duke of Wellington defeated Napoleon Bonaparte once and for all.
-The Waterloo Visitor Centre does an excellent job of explaining the battle and its significance.
+The Battle of Waterloo was a key turning point in European history, where the Duke of Wellington defeated Napoleon Bonaparte once and for all.
+The Waterloo Visitor Centre does an excellent job explaining the battle and its significance.
 There are also a number of walking tours available that take you to key sites on the battlefield.

 The central market square, Cloth Hall, is particularly worth a visit.
-Ypres was heavily bombarded during World War I, but it has been largely rebuilt and today it is a beautiful city full of history.
+Ypres was heavily bombarded during World War I, but it has been largely rebuilt, and today, it is a beautiful city full of history.

-If you’re interested in World War I history, then Ypres is definitely worth a visit.
+This is your place if you’re interested in World War I history.
 There are several museums dedicated to the war, as well as a number of monuments and cemeteries.

-See Related: Best & Most Beautiful Cities in Europe to Visit
+See Related: Most Beautiful Cities in Europe to Visit

 11. Spa “the Pearl of the Ardennes”

-The spa is a picturesque Belgian village that is worth visiting on your trip.
+The spa is a picturesque Belgian village worth visiting on your trip.
 Nestled in woodland, it is often called the “Pearl of the Ardennes.”
 People have traveled to spas to enjoy the healing waters since the 14th century.
 But Spa wasn’t developed as a tourist attraction until the early 1800s.

 12. Aqualibi Water Park

 Aqualibi Indoor Waterpark is one of the best places to visit in Belgium in the warm summer months.
-The Action Park can help you relax with the entire family, without the distraction of cultural sightseeing.
+The Action Park can help you relax with the entire family without the distraction of cultural sightseeing.

 Adults may relax or unwind at dreamy whirlpools or jacuzzis.
 Aqualibi is surely a place where you can have a unique and fun time with your family or friends.

-See Related: Best Travel Apps for Europe
+See Related: Travel Apps for Europe

-Genk is one of Belgium’s most beautiful cities and a great place to spend a couple of days.
-Genk is located in Belgium’s Limburg region near Hasselt, and it boasts an amazing garden-city design.
+Genk is one of Belgium’s most beautiful cities and a great place to spend a few days.
+Genk is located in Belgium’s Limburg region near Hasselt, boasting an amazing garden-city design.
 Peaceful parks and marshland natural areas also surround Genk.
 You may discover the mines in Genk by visiting a coal mine like André Dumont.

-You can take a walk in Hoge Kempen national park during your visit.
+You can take a walk in Hoge Kempen National Park during your visit.
 Guests can also explore the distinctive outdoor Sundial Museum in Genk Sundial Park, providing unique experiences to its visitors.

 See Related: Best Party Cities in Europe

 15. Hoge Kempen National Park

 Durbuy is a hidden gem deep inside a serene valley, surrounded by lush woodland.
 Durbuy is known for its charm, rustic cobblestone roads, and cottages draped with rhododendron.
 These ancient streets appear to form woven spiderwebs throughout the town, making Durbuy one of Belgium’s most photographed and artistic spots.

 The locals are typically super friendly and may even offer you a nice hot beverage after entering the village.
-Durbuy is an excellent spot for travelers who are looking to get away from the hustle and bustle of city life and experience a charming, small town.
+Durbuy is an excellent spot for travelers looking to escape the hustle and bustle of city life and experience a charming, small town.

-See Related: Best Places to Get Married in Europe
+See Related: Destination Weddings in Europe